 The future of food...

-I'm currently working on a book that chronicles the race to develop lab-grown "clean meat," and the high-dollar push to get it to market.
+I'm currently working on a book that chronicles the race to develop lab-grown, cell-cultured meat and the high-dollar push to get it to market.
 These are the burgers, steaks, chicken fingers, and fish filets that just years ago were figments of the imagination.
 Now these foodie inventions are within reach.
-The project will include vegan power brokers, high-tech meat, fetal bovine serum, and food industry squabbling.
-It will be told through the lens of Silicon Valley's one and only food unicorn, Hampton Creek, and its iconoclastic CEO Josh Tetrick.
+The project will include vegan power brokers, high-tech meat, fetal bovine serum, and plenty of food industry squabbling.
+It will be told through the lens of Silicon Valley's one and only food unicorn, JUST, and its iconoclastic CEO Josh Tetrick.

 What's the big idea?